 The training that is taken by a Beauty Therapist or any other non-medical professional does not provide the level of knowledge in terms of facial anatomy, skin anatomy, anaphylaxis etc. that is experienced during a medical degree studying to be a Doctor, Dentist or Nurse.

-The British Association of Aesthetic Plastic Surgeons (BAAPS) have labelled Chloe’s opening of a clinic as ‘worrying’, and expressed their concern for the members of the public that she may treat.
+The British Association of Aesthetic Plastic Surgeons (BAAPS) have labeled Chloe Goodman’s opening of a clinic as ‘worrying’, and expressed their concern for the members of the public that she may treat.
 Several professionals within the business are also speaking out against this contentious announcement, stating she does not know enough to deal with the complications that may arise.